Self-Help Assistance: Loans and Work Study

 Note: Stafford Loan Entrance Counseling

-The Federal government requires that students complete a student loan entrance counseling session prior to obtaining a Federal Stafford Loan.
+The Federal government requires that students complete a student loan entrance counseling session prior to obtaining a Federal Direct Stafford Loan.
 To complete the counseling, visit the Federal Direct Loan website.
 The session prepares students for proper management of their student loan with true/false questions.
 The Office of Financial Planning receives confirmation that it has been completed.

 Parent PLUS loans